GamesCreed

 The Mind Place is the depiction of Saga’s thoughts that involve analysing discovered clues to help her solve the main mystery.

-To help you out more with the clues, the mind place also includes a profiling feature that enables you to get inside the minds of victims and suspects.
+To help you out more with the clues, the Mind Place also includes a profiling feature that enables you to get inside the minds of victims and suspects.
 The profiling lets Saga use her intuition to discover more clues after profiling people of interest.

 As Alan explores other places, he’ll find a number of inspirations for his story.
 The writer’s room also has a radio for you to listen to radio shows, watch television shows you’ve gotten, and you can view the maps you’ve found.